Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/requirements/use-case-descriptions.md

 2. The prompt is sent to the backend, formatted properly, and sent to the Agent.
 3. The generated result is returned and displayed to the user.
 4. This process is repeated for each Agent.
+5. All generated stories are displayed to the user.

 ## Use Case 8: Agent Voting
 Agents should be able to review all other work from other Agents and cast a vote as to which is best.